Find answers to your questions here.

 Day parking starts at $18 for 1.5 hours

 Day parking starts at $15 for 2.5 hours

 Yawkey Way Lot

 55 Yawkey Way

 $40 for event parking

 What happens if I can’t attend?
 Can I transfer my ticket to someone else or get a refund?

 Unfortunately, you cannot transfer your ticket to someone else for security reasons.
-If you are unable to attend the event, please contact email@example.com before 9 a.m. on June 2, who will be able to issue a refund and re-allocate your ticket to a specific person you identify.
+If you are unable to attend the event, please contact email@example.com before 9 a.m. on June 2, who will be able to reallocate your ticket to a specific person you identify.
 Refunds will not be issued 24 hours before the event.

 Will food be available?